 The best way to keep your circadian rhythms in check is to maintain a regular sleep routine: go to bed at the same time every night and get up at the same time every morning — and don't deviate too much from this routine on the weekends.

 While you are sleeping the body restores the immune system and lowers inflammation.
-If you don't get enough sleep, the number of infection-fighting cells and antibodies in your body may be reduced which makes it more likely you get sick.
+If you don't get enough sleep, the number of infection-fighting cells and antibodies in your body may be reduced which reduces your body's ability to fight infection.